 Children usually progress through these types of seats: infant seat, rear-facing convertible seat, front-facing convertible seat and booster seat.
-Since the convertible seat can be used in both rear-facing and front-facing positions, no more than three seats should be required to accommodate a child from birth until he or she is old enough to wear regular seat belts.
+Since the convertible seat is used in both rear-facing and front-facing positions and since some parents choose not to purchase an infant seat, only two or three seats should be required to accommodate a child from birth until he or she is old enough to wear regular seat belts.

-- Rear-Facing Convertible Seat
+Rear-Facing Convertible Seat

-Most grandparents, therefore, will start their car seat buying with a convertible seat, which accommodates babies in the rear-facing position until they reach a certain point and then accommodates them in the front-facing position.
+Most grandparents will start their car seat buying with a convertible seat, which accommodates babies in the rear-facing position until they reach a certain point and then accommodates them in the front-facing position.
 Babies must be carried in the rear-facing position until they reach one year old and 20 pounds; however, most experts recommend that the seat be kept facing rearwards the maximum period of time allowed by the particular seat manufacturer.
-The baby's height is also a consideration in deciding when to switch the position of the seat.
-When rear-facing, the harness slots should be at or below the child's shoulders.
-The hard plastic shell should extend at least one inch above the baby's head.
-The length of the baby's legs is not important in making the decision to switch the seat.
+The latest study shows that keeping babies rear-facing until at least age two provides optimum safety.

-- Front-Facing Convertible Seat
+Front-Facing Convertible Seat